mxagar/streamlit_guide/Streamlit_Guide.md

 # [http://localhost:](http://localhost:8501)
 ```

+General notes:

-If we change something in the code (e.g., Markdown titles), the app will detect that and generate a `Re-run` button.
+- If we change something in the code (e.g., Markdown titles), the app will detect that and generate a `Re-run` button.
+- Widgets will appear in order of definition in the main body or the side bar.
+- If a widget introduces a variables user in later elements, those elements are refreshed or hidden to be created again with their associated widget (e.g., button)

 ## 1. App 1: Simple Stock Price Chart